How to Prepare for EOFY Payroll

 8. Reconcile financial year data

-A crucial part of wrapping up EOFY and reducing filing errors is reconciling employee earnings reported via STP during the financial year, with employee earnings processed in finalised pay runs for that same period.
+A crucial part of wrapping up EOFY and reducing filing errors is reconciling employee earnings reported via STP during the financial year.
+Employee earnings should be processed in finalised pay runs for that same period.
 Learn more about completing end of year reconciliations.

-9. Review lodgement authority is correct in ATO supplier settings
+9. Check lodgement authority is correct in ATO supplier settings

 It’s important that you check that your supplier settings are correct with the ATO.
-Learn more about STP here.
+Learn more STP here.
+If you’re looking for a detailed walkthrough, the navigating EOFY in HR and payroll webinar can be a valuable resource to understand the process better.

 Using Employment Hero Payroll?
-Now it’s time to create the end of financial year finalisation event.
+It’s time to create the end of financial year finalisation event.

 • Bulk import reportable fringe benefit amounts for employees;